OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

   5. Verify that events appear in the web application.

 **Congratulations!
-You have completed your first Microsoft Graph application.**
+You have completed your first Microsoft Graph API application.**